Attendance Policy

 School of Law

-1. Class attendance is both mandatory and critical.
-Students are also expected to be in class on time.
+Class attendance is both mandatory and critical.
+Students are expected to be present in class and arrive on time.

-3. ABA Standards require law schools to adopt, publish, and adhere to a class attendance requirement.
-To meet this standard, the law school requires that students attend 80% of the regularly scheduled class sessions or the student will be administratively withdrawn from the course, receiving a W/F on his/her/their transcript.
-This policy permits a maximum of 20% absences with no option to petition for any excused absences.
+2. ABA Standards require law schools to adopt, publish, and adhere to a class attendance requirement.
+To meet this standard, the School of Law requires that students attend the majority of their regularly scheduled class sessions, or the student will be administratively withdrawn from the course, receiving a W/F on his/her/their transcript.
+This policy permits the following number of absences with no option to petition for any excused absences.

 • Two (2) absences in a class that meets once a week.

-• Three (3) absences in a class that meets twice a week.
+• Four (4) absences in a class that meets twice a week.

-• Four (4) absences in a class that meets three times a week.
+• Six (6) absences in a class that meets three times a week.

-4. Students whose total absences exceed “the maximum” (as defined in (3) above) will be automatically administratively withdrawn from the course by the Senior Associate Dean for Academic Affairs or his/her designee and will not be allowed to sit for the final exam.
+1. Students whose total absences exceed “the maximum” will be automatically administratively withdrawn from the course by the Senior Associate Dean for Academic Affairs or his/her designee and will not be allowed to sit for the final exam.
 Notice will be forthwith provided to any such student(s).
 A grade of “WF” will be recorded on the student’s transcript.
 Students will still be responsible for all financial fees associated with the course.
-The sole relief available for a student is to take a leave of absence and petition the Senior Associate Dean for Academic Affairs or his/her designee to convert a “WF” to a “W”.
+The sole relief available for a student is to take a leave of absence and petition the Senior Associate Dean for Academic Affairs or his/her designee to convert a “WF” to a “W.”

 To be considered, such a request shall: